champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.6.md

 tag: Economics

 excerpt: "To make a profit, a company must consider the factors of production (land, labor, and capital).
 It must also be concerned about incentive and morale."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 5
-  toc_type: Lesson
-  toc_number: 5.6
-  pages: 214 - 217

-objectives:
-- Understand the factors influencing profit
-- Explain the role of incentive in profit

-skills:
-- core: Interpret Meaning
-- reading: Determine the Central Idea

-vocabulary:
-- capital
-- incentive
-- interpret
-- morale
-- productivity
-- profit
-- text structure

-key_concept:
-- concept: >
-    The possibility of increased profits encourages business owners to take risks, to expand, and to try various strategies that will increase productivity.

-- example: >
-    In the last two months, Mike's cab business has not turned a profit.
-He had a costly car repair.
-Road construction has created detours around the business district where he picks up most of his fares.
-Even with the risks, Mike enjoys being in business for himself To increase profits, Mike decides to broaden his operations.
-He begins to advertise that he will deliver packages and do small moving jobs.
 ---
 ## Making a Profit